 To contact the emergency services in any EU country from any phone, fixed or mobile, dial 112, free of charge.

 Report any theft to the local police.
 You will need to enclose the police report when making your insurance or compensation claim.
-If your passport or ID card has been stolen, report it to your country’s consulate or embassy as well as to the police.
+If your passport or ID card has been stolen, report it to your country’s consulate or embassy and to the police.

 Getting in touch with the EU

-All over Europe there are hundreds of local EU information centres.
-You can find the address of the centre nearest you at: https://europa.eu/european-union/contact_en
+All over the European Union there are hundreds of Europe Direct centres.
+You can find the address of the centre nearest you online:

 Europe Direct is a service that answers your questions about the European Union.
 You can contact this service: